MicrosoftDocs/memdocs/sccm/core/plan-design/configs/size-performance-guidelines.md

 Where possible, minimize collections that have expensive or complicated dynamic rule queries.
 For collections that require these types of rules, set appropriate update intervals and update times to minimize the impact of collection re-evaluation on the system.
 For example, update at midnight instead of 8:00 AM.

 Enabling incremental updates on collections ensures quick and timely updates to collection membership, but even though incremental updates are efficient, they still put load on the system.
 Balance the change frequency you anticipate with the need for near real-time updates on membership.
 For example, if you expect heavy churn in collection members, and you don't require near real-time membership updates, updating the collection with a scheduled full update on some interval is more efficient and produces less load on the overall system than enabling incremental updates.

 When enabling incremental updates, decrease any scheduled full updates on the same collections.
 They are only a backup method of evaluation, since incremental updates should keep your collection membership updated in near real time.
 [Best practices for collections](/sccm/core/clients/manage/collections/best-practices-for-collections#do-not-use-incremental-updates-for-a-large-number-of-collections) recommends a maximum number of total collections for incremental updates, but as the article points out, your experience can vary based on many factors.

-Collections with only direct membership rules and with a limiting collection that isn't performing incremental updates don't need any scheduled full updates.
+Collections with only direct membership rules and with a limiting collection that isn't performing incremental updates don't need scheduled full updates.
 Disable update schedules for these types of collections to prevent unnecessary load on the system.
 If the limiting collection is set to incremental updates, collections with only direct membership rules may not reflect membership updates for up to 24 hours, or until a scheduled refresh takes place.

 While not a best practice, some organizations create hundreds or even thousands of collections as part of various business processes.
 When using automation to create collections, it's important to correctly enable incremental updates if needed, and to minimize and spread out any full update schedules to avoid hot spots of collection evaluation during a particular time period.
 Establish a regular collection grooming process to delete unused collections, especially when you automatically create collections that you no longer need after some period of time.

 Remember that Configuration Manager creates policies for all objects in your collections when you target tasks like deployments to them.
-Membership changes, either through scheduled refresh or incremental updates, can create a lot of other work for the system as a whole.
+Membership changes, either through scheduled refresh or incremental updates, can create a lot of other work for the whole system.
 The latest current branch builds have special policy optimizations for the All Systems and All Users collections.
-When targeting your entire enterprise, use the built-in collections instead of using a clone of these built-in collections.
+When targeting your entire enterprise, use the built-in collections instead of a clone of these built-in collections.

 To investigate collection performance even deeper, you can use the Collection Evaluation Viewer (CEViewer) in the [Configuration Manager Toolkit](https://www.microsoft.com/download/details.aspx?id=50012).

 ### Discovery methods
 Baseline performance testing runs server-based discovery methods once a week, enabling delta discovery as appropriate to keep the data fresh during the week.
-The tests discover a number of objects that is proportional to the simulated enterprise size.
+The tests discover an object quantity proportional to the simulated enterprise size.
 The performance baseline test for heartbeat discovery also runs once a week.

 Discovery data is global data.
 A common performance-related problem is to misconfigure server-based discovery methods in a hierarchy, causing duplicate discovery of the same resources from multiple primary sites.
 Carefully configure server discovery methods to optimize communication with the target service, such as Active Directory domain controllers, while avoiding duplication of the same discovery scope at multiple primary sites.